Lifelong Learning: Preparing For Our Future World

 Conference Morning Session

-Key Note Speaker: Dr. Meg Benke
+Key Presentation: Dr. Meg Benke

 Meg Benke, noted adult educator and online learning leader is Provost and Executive Vice President for Academic Affairs at State University of New York Empire State College and Professor, School of Graduate Studies.
 Dr. Benke has had an extensive administrative career at Empire State College, previously serving as dean of the Center for Distance Learning and acting president.
 Dr. Benke was a Fulbright Scholar in 2015 at the Waterford Institute of Technology and is a continuing faculty associate with the institute.
 She continues to advise WIT and other institutions in Ireland related to online and blended learning strategy and the Recognition of Prior Learning.

 Surviving or thriving in challenging times?
 Tales from Ireland’s first FE TEQ graduates

 Intergenerational learning, preparing for our future world

 Dr. Trudy Corrigan, Dublin City University